SAP-samples/datasphere-content/SAP_Sample_Content/README.md

 To enable a direct out-of-the-box start with the content, sample data is provided in this repository.
 Download the CSVs from this repository and upload the files into the local tables within SAP Datasphere.

 # Requirements
-To use the content, you need access to SAP Data Warehousing Cloud.
-Details can be found on our [website](https://www.sap.com/products/technology-platform/data-warehouse-cloud.html).
+To use the content, you need access to SAP Datasphere.
+Details can be found on our [website](https://www.sap.com/products/technology-platform/datasphere.html).
 You have successfully imported the content package SAP Sample Content for FI, HR and SD into your SAP Datasphere system.

 # Download and Installation
 Download the ZIP file (dwc_sap_sample_content_csv.zip) from the [release page](https://github.com/SAP-samples/data-warehouse-cloud-content/releases).
 The ZIP files contains the CSV files.
 The CSV files are group per LoB into separate folders.
-The following blog explains the content and provides further information on the Sample Content Package and how to setup the content with the sample data from the CSV files: [SAP Datasphere Sample content](https://blogs.sap.com/2021/10/04/sap-data-warehouse-cloud-sample-content)
+The following blog explains the content and provides further information on the Sample Content Package and how to setup the content with the sample data from the CSV files: [SAP Datasphere Sample content](https://blogs.sap.com/2023/03/09/sap-datasphere-sample-content/)

 # Configuration
 There is no separate configuration.
 Follow the documentaion.